 Only a truncated version of the image orientation files provided by direct sensor solutions will be provided.
 Both position and orientation values will be approximated to the closest integer values (i.e. an angle equal to 45.342 will be truncated to 45 and a cartographic coordinate equal to 6312356.45 will be delivered as 6312356).
 In this way, participants could exploit this rough information to guide their image concatenation and orientation strategies without taking concrete advantage from the direct orientation solution.

 Only 8bit images are provided to participants.
 The 16bit to 8bit transformation has been done by AeroWest using some batch processing, i.e. no individual adaptations were made.
 Participants could eventually request 16bit images, if necessary.
-For a more detailed description of the data refer to the dedicated webpage, while for a more complete explanation of the evaluation procedure, please refer to (Nex et al., 2015).
+For a more detailed description of the data refer to the

 The original camera calibration parameters provided by Aerowest (the company that acquired the data) are reported in interior_calibration.pdf.
 The GCP and CP image coordinates have been collected using the Pix4D software: for this reason, the geometric schemes of both PentaCam and Pix4D image reference systems configuration are reported in pentacam_configuration.pdf.
 Note that GCP and CP coordinates are espressed in pixel coordinate system, without any correction of the Principal Point (PP) position.
 The corresponding Pix4D camera calibration parameters, are recorded in the file camera_calibration.txt as well.
 This information, however, is only important in case you decide not to perform a self calibration.
 Please also note that the provided exterior image orientation is according to the camera rotation definition from AeroWest.